michelin/suricate/README.md

 #### Personal Access Token

-The application allows for the generation of personal access tokens, which can be used for authentication.
+The application allows for the generation of personal access tokens for authentication.
 The following properties are used for token generation and verification:

 ```yml